David-Durst/embeddedHaskellAetherling/README.txt

     b. "get_area" - This prints the area approximation of a program.
 Note: in the paper's appendix we compute area as a tuple of storage and compute.
     We have found that a scalar value is a sufficient approximation.
     This function returns a scalar.
-        i. "get_area (single_map_ppar !!
+        i.
+Example of how to use: "get_area (single_map_ppar !!
 0)" - This prints a scalar value that approximates the area of the single map Lst program scheduled at 1 Int emitted per clock.
     c. "compute_latency" - This prints the delay of a program.
-        i. "compute_latency (single_map_ppar !!
+        i.
+Example of how to use: "compute_latency (single_map_ppar !!
 0)" - This prints the delay of the single map Lst program scheduled at 1 Int emitted per clock.
     d. "print_st_input_types" - This prints a string representation of a Lst program's input types.
 Throughput is computable from Lst types.
-        i. "print_st_input_types (single_map_ppar !!
+        i.
+Example of how to use: "print_st_input_types (single_map_ppar !!
 0)" - This prints the input type of the single map Lst program scheduled at 1 Int emitted per clock.
 Types is plural in the function call because some programs may have multiple inputs.
-    e. "print_st_output_type" - This prints a string representation of a Lst program's output type. iii. "print_st_output_type (single_map_ppar !!
+    e. "print_st_output_type" - This prints a string representation of a Lst program's output type. iii.
+Example of how to use: "print_st_output_type (single_map_ppar !!
 0)" - This prints the output type of the single map Lst program scheduled at 1 Int emitted per clock.

 ## Rewrite Rules and Scheduling (Sections 5 and 6 of Paper)
 Claim: The scheduling algorithm